J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 Hi!
 My name is Jan-Maarten, but since this name was already taken on GitHub, I go by J4n-M44rt3n.
 Below you will find documentation of various adventures during BioHack Academy 4.
 #
 **Tube Rack**<BR>
 Say, you ran out of racks for your favorite 20 mm diameter test tubes, but you do have some 3mm sheet and a lasercutter around.
 Here you will find a design to help you out.
 This design features optimized (staggered!) hole placement, an elevated floor plate for extra stability and easy tube manipulation, and handles for better rack mobility.
-Bonus feature: holes to wire a string and create an _additional_ handle.
+Bonus feature: holes to wire a string and create an _additional_ handle.<BR>

 <img src="https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/tube-rack-3mm-200x250.png" width="320" height="400" /> &nbsp; &nbsp; &nbsp;
 <img src="https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/rack-1.png" width="500" height="400" />